I bet you already know that back surgery is hazardous. More than 70% of operations fail to solve the problem even with modern techniques.

 Ironically, receiving verbal reassurance vice unnecessary MRIs and treatments could save them a bundle in terms of future medical costs and pain.

-Instead, most of what patients should and can be doing to address or prevent low back pain is independent of their actual MRI results.
+Instead, most of what patients should and can address or prevent back pain is independent of their actual MRI results.

-21 Easy to Follow Strength Training, Mobility Exercises and Stretches for Lower Back Pain
+21 Easy to Follow Mid Back Stretches, Strength Training, Mobility Exercises to Relieve Pain

 Although most physicians may recommend scheduling an MRI or treatment options for a few weeks, very few, if any, suggest remaining utterly stationary in the interim.